Grayton Beach State Park

 Grayton Beach State Park is a Florida State Park located between Panama City Beach and Destin, near the unincorporated area of Grayton Beach, on CR 30A, in northwestern Florida.
 Its sister park is Deer Lake State Park.

-The 2200 acre of land for the park was obtained from a lease from the Florida Board of Education in 1964 and opened in 1968.
+The 2187.44 acre of land for the park was obtained from a lease from the Florida Board of Education in 1964 and opened in 1968.
 A separate unit of the park located one mile (1.6 km) west of the main park offers duplex cabins for rent and also has beach access.

 About Grayton Beach

 Grayton Beach State Park is one of the most popular parks in the state of Florida.
 Salt marshes, sea oat covered dunes, crystal-white sand, and blue-green waters make up this state park.
 Western Lake, the second-largest coastal dune lake in the Florida Panhandle, is just one of the many coastal dune lakes that visitors see while driving down Scenic Highway 30A.
 The park also offers facilities for swimming, fishing, snorkeling, and camping.
 Grayton Beach provides visitors with a variety of activities.
-The park covers a 2,200-acre area.
-Included in this 2,200 acres is space for recreational vehicle and tent camping as well as 30 cabins accommodating up to six people.
+Included within the park is space for recreational vehicle and tent camping as well as 30 cabins accommodating up to six people.